hse-project/hse-project.github.io/v2/docs/gs/cli.md

 ## Drop a KVDB

-Drop (delete) a KVDB and all of its KVS.
+Drop (delete) a KVDB and all of its KVSs.

 ```shell
 $ cd /var/bulk/kvdb3